 The College of Law participates in the B.A./J.D. joint degree program under which students can complete a baccalaureate degree and a J.D. in six years, as well as the M.B.A./J.D. joint degree program.
 Those interested in either program should contact the College of Law for additional information.

-In January 2001 the College of Law moved to a nine-acre site in Ontario located within the Ontario Civic Center Plaza complex.
+The College of Law is located on a nine-acre site within the Ontario Civic Center Plaza complex.